-2.4.3. akeeba:option:set 214

-2.5.
-Backup profile management 214

-2.5.1. akeeba:profile:list 215

-2.5.2. akeeba:profile:modify 215

-2.5.3. akeeba:profile:reset 216

-2.5.4. akeeba:profile:create 216

-2.5.5. akeeba:profile:copy 217

-2.5.6. akeeba:profile:delete 218

-2.5.7. akeeba:profile:export 218

-2.5.8. akeeba:profile:import 219

-2.6.
-Component options management

-2.6.1. akeeba:sysconfig:list
+2.6.1. akeeba:sysconfig:list 205

 2.6.2. akeeba:sysconfig:get

 2.6.3. akeeba:sysconfig:set

 5. Miscellaneous Extensions (Modules, Plugins)

 1. Action Log

 2. Installer

 3. Quick Icon

 4. Backup on Update

 6. Restoring backups and general guidelines

 1. General guidelines for backing up and restoring your site

 2. Guidelines for storing your backups remotely / "cloud backup"

 3. Overview of the backup restoration procedure

 4. Extracting your backup archives

 4.1.
 Using the integrated restoration feature (most common)

 4.2.
 Using Akeeba Kickstart

 4.3.
 Using third party software

 5. ANGIE: Akeeba Backup's restoration scripts

 5.1.
 Common instructions for all ANGIE installers

 5.1.1.
 The session fix page

 5.1.2.
 The password page

 5.1.3.
 The main page

 5.1.4.
 The database restoration page

 5.1.5.
 Off-site directories restoration page

 5.1.6.
 The "Finished" page

 5.2.
 ANGIE for Joomla!

 5.2.1.
 First page

 5.2.2.
 Site setup page

 5.3.
 ANGIE for Miscellaneous PHP Applications

 5.3.1.
 First page

 5.3.2.
 Site setup page

 6. Restoration (ANGIE) troubleshooting

 6.1.
 ANGIE reports that the session write path and the installation directory is unreadable

 6.2.
 PHP errors , warnings, notices or a blank page upon accessing ANGIE / restoration

 6.3.
-Some required or optional settings are red in ANGIE's first page
+Some required or optional settings are red in ANGIE's first page 240

 6.4.
-I can't restore my database, or receive AJAX Error, timeout or other errors while restoring my 201
+I can't restore my database, or receive AJAX Error, timeout or other errors while restoring

-database with ANGIE 261
+my database with ANGIE

 6.5.
 I restored my database but can't proceed to the next page of ANGIE

 6.6.
 My configuration.php wasn't written to disk after ANGIE ran

 6.7.
-Any other ANGIE error
+Any other ANGIE error 244

 7. Troubleshooting restored sites

 7.1.
-Common issues on restored sites and how to solve them
+Common issues on restored sites and how to solve them 245

-7.1.
-Common issues on restored sites and now to solve them 203
+7.2.
+Common issues on restored sites due to PHP incompatibilities between the source and

-server 268
+target server

-DV1 TV1 200

 7.3.
-When updating the restored site, the original site changes as well (Entangled web sites) 260 7.4.
-Clicking on a link on the restored site takes me to the original site (link migration issues) .
-270 7.5.
-Issues arising from your computer configuration, browser, ISP, antivirus and firewall incompatibilities .
-270 8.
-Unorthodox: the emergency restoration procedure 270 7.
-Information for removed or canceled features .
-274 1.
-Microsoft OneDrive for Business [THIS ARTICLE IS NO LONGER VALID] 274
+When updating the restored site, the original site changes as well (Entangled web sites) 248

+7.4.
+Clicking on a link on the restored site takes me to the original site (link migration issues) 249

+7.5.
+Issues arising from your computer configuration, browser, ISP, antivirus and firewall

+incompatibilities

+8. Unorthodox: the emergency restoration procedure 249

+7. Information for removed or canceled features

+1. Microsoft OneDrive for Business [THIS ARTICLE IS NO LONGER VALID] 253